-Registering as an RPA is a voluntary act.
-By joining the Register, an archaeologist recognizes their personal responsibility to colleagues, clients, and the public and agrees to be held accountable for their professional behavior.
+By joining the organization, an archaeologist recognizes their personal responsibility to colleagues, clients, and the public and agrees to be held accountable for their professional behavior.
 By formally acknowledging this relationship between personal actions and the wider discipline of archaeology, the act of registration holds a professional archaeologist to a set of high ethical standards that sets them apart from others involved with or interested in archaeology.

-The Register provides a mechanism for the easy identification of RPAs.
-All RPAs are listed in a directory, which is updated quarterly and published annually on the Registers official website.
-RPAs may also identify themselves by displaying a registration certificate or choosing to use the abbreviation RPA after their names.
+The Register of Professional Archaeologists provides a mechanism for the easy identification of RPAs and RAs.
+All Registrants are listed in The Register's online directory, which is updated regularly throughout the year.
+Registrants may also identify themselves by displaying a registration certificate or choosing to use the abbreviation RPA after their names.

 The Register of Professional Archaeologists’ fundamental goal is the establishment and acceptance of universal ethical and professional standards in archaeology.
-Towards this goal, the Register also aims to:
+Towards this goal, we also aim to:

-The RPA is not a membership society; it is a voluntary registry of qualified archaeologists who agree to uphold the Register’s Code of Conduct and Standards of Research Performance.
-The Register exists to promote and maintain professional standards in archaeology.
+The RPA is a voluntary registry of qualified archaeologists who agree to uphold the organization’s Code of Conduct and Standards of Research Performance.
+The Register of Professional Archaeologists exists to promote and maintain professional standards in archaeology.

-Recognizing the importance of such standards, the Register was created by a joint task force that consisted of the Society of Professional Archaeologists (SOPA), Society for American Archaeology (SAA), Society for Historical Archaeology (SHA), and the Archaeological Institute of America (AIA).
+Recognizing the importance of such standards, the Register of Professional Archaeologists was created in 1998 by a joint task force that consisted of the Society of Professional Archaeologists (SOPA), Society for American Archaeology (SAA), Society for Historical Archaeology (SHA), and the Archaeological Institute of America (AIA).
 Through a vote of its board and membership, SOPA transferred its responsibility, authority, and assets to the newly formed Register and ceased to exist as a professional society.

-We encourage you to learn more about each of the Register’s sponsoring societies on our Sponsors of the Register page.
+We encourage you to learn more about our sponsoring societies on our Sponsoring Organizations page.

 If you have additional questions about the Register of Professional Archaeologists, please visit our Frequently Asked Questions page.

-If you are interested in applying to become a Registered Professional Archaeologist, please visit our How to Apply page for more information about qualifications, required documentation, and next steps.
+If you are interested in applying to become a Registered Professional Archaeologist, please visit our How to Register page for more information about qualifications, required documentation, and next steps.